torrespro/training-be-module-01/enterprise-integration-module/README.md

 ### Build and Run

-Let's compile everything and fire up the portal to test our new routes.
-If the portal is already running, stop it by pressing *Ctrl+C*.
+Let's compile everything and fire up the portalserver to test our new routes.
+If the portalserver is already running, stop it by pressing *Ctrl+C*.
 In the **webapp/portalserver** folder, execute:

      mvn clean jetty:run